 Audit focus

-The primary risks identified for the portfolio relate to DVA’s ability to resolve the backlog of claims for compensation while maintaining decision making quality and implementing legislative, policy and program changes arising out of the interim report recommendations of the Royal Commission into Defence and Veteran Suicide.
+The primary risks identified for the portfolio relate to DVA’s ability to maintain decision making quality as it processes the backlog of claims for compensation and implements legislative, policy and program changes.

-Specific risks relate to governance, service delivery, asset management and sustainment, and financial management.
+Specific risks in the Veterans’ Affairs portfolio relate to governance, service delivery, asset management and sustainment, and financial management.

 Governance